Dietary

 Dietetic technician

-Dietetic technicians (DTRs) are registered professionals in the food and nutrition area working independently or as part of a team under the supervision of a registered dietitian.
+Nutrition and dietetics technicians (NDTRs) are registered professionals in the food and nutrition area working independently or as part of a team under the supervision of a registered dietitian.

-As a DTR you may, under the supervision of a registered dietician,
+As an NDTR you may, under the supervision of a registered dietitian,

 • interview clients for diet history